bergziege/MSFS-Toolbar-Generator/index.md

 Why does my toolbar does not show the content I set it up for?

 - You might already have another toolbar with the same name so they are overwriting each other when loaded into the sim

+### Future versions may include:

+- use "Space" and other characters in the toolbar name
+- set the iframe url directly in the application
+- manage multiple toolbars and their urls